ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 ## The `repl` user
 {: #user-management-repl-user}

-The `repl` user has Replication privileges and is used if you enable the [`wal2json` plugin](/docs/databases-for-postgresql?topic=databases-for-postgresql-wal2json) on your deployment.
-In the process of enabling `wal2json`, you set the `repl` user's password, which allows the `wal2json` plugin to use it.
+The `repl` user has Replication privileges and is used if you enable the [`wal2json` plug-in](/docs/databases-for-postgresql?topic=databases-for-postgresql-wal2json) on your deployment.
+While enabling `wal2json`, set the `repl` user's password, which allows the `wal2json` plug-in to use it.

 ## Other `ibm` Users
 {: #user-management-ibm-users}